 Nicaragua shootout raises specter of guerrillas

-Many quickly questioned that explanation, among them one of the country’s main human rights groups, a former Ortega ally and a Roman Catholic bishop.
-They said the bloodshed was evidence of long-rumored insurgent activity.
+Others disputed the official account.
+One of the country’s main human rights groups, as well as a former Ortega ally and a Roman Catholic bishop reportedly in touch with a guerrilla band said the bloodshed represented evidence of long-rumored insurgent activity.

-Bishop Juan Abelardo Mata, from the province of Esteli, reportedly has been in touch with one guerrilla band.
-He said he had tried to warn the government that such violence could break out unless it addresses the poverty and injustice afflicting poor Nicaraguans.
+Bishop Juan Abelardo Mata, from the province of Esteli, said he had tried to warn authorities that such violence could break out unless they addressed underlying problems of poverty and injustice afflicting poor Nicaraguans.

 “There are people who are armed and unhappy with the government,” Abelardo said.
 “We have come warning of this without finding any receptive ear, and these are the results.”

-The possibility of nascent guerrilla activity awakens painful memories in Nicaragua, where many remember the U.S.-backed rebels known as Contras who throughout the 1980s fought the leftist Sandinista government led by Ortega, until he was voted out of office.
+The possibility of such nascent guerrilla activity awakens painful memories in Nicaragua, where many remember the U.S.-backed rebels, known as Contras, who throughout the 1980s fought the country’s Sandinista government, also led then by Ortega.

-After nearly two decades on the sidelines, Ortega returned to the presidency in 2007.
-He is now seeking to change Nicaragua’s constitution so he can run for a third term, adding to criticism that he has ruled autocratically.
+After nearly two decades out of power, Ortega returned to the presidency in 2007.
+Ortega is now seeking to change the country’s constitution to run for an unprecedented third term, adding to criticism that he has ruled autocratically.

-The details of Wednesday’s gunbattle in the remote area were sketchy, but rumors of guerrilla movements in the country have circulated for months.
-It’s unclear whether the aim of the suspected guerrillas is to topple Ortega’s government or simply force changes.
+The details of Wednesday’s clash in the remote area were sketchy, but rumors of guerrilla movements in the country have circulated for months.
+It’s unclear what the motives are of the suspected guerrillas: to topple Ortega’s government or simply force changes.

-Petray said he had been following the activity of armed bands in the northern mountains, especially that of a group led by former Contra soldier Gerardo Gutierrez, known as “El Flaco” or “the Skinny One.”
-On July 18, Gutierrez engaged in a shootout with an army patrol in the town of Tamalaque, killing one soldier, army Col. Jose Dolores Hernandez Palacios said.
+Petray said he had been following the activity of armed guerrillas in the country’s northern mountains, especially that of a group led by ex-Contra soldier Gerardo Gutierrez, known as “El Flaco” or “the Skinny One.”
+On July 18, Gutierrez engaged in a shootout with an army patrol in the town of Tamalaque, killing one soldier, according to army Col. Jose Dolores Hernandez Palacios.

 Ana Maria Vigil, president of the Sandinista Renewal Movement, which split from the original Sandinistas in 1995, said she lamented the apparent return of guerrilla activity as a political tool.